AckeeCZ/ackee-guardian/RELEASING.md

 2. Update `CHANGELOG` for the new release.
 3. Create a tag for the new BOM version in the required format.
 4. Run `prePublishCheck` Gradle task and fix all found issues if needed.
-5. If you were forced to publish more artifacts, update `CHANGELOG` and fast-forward the tag to the latest commit.
+5. If you were forced to do some changes, fast-forward the tag to the latest commit.
+Don't forget to update `CHANGELOG` if you were forced to publish more artifacts.
 6. Push the tag.
 CI will perform necessary checks and publish all artifacts.

 ## Long version